couchbase-partners/redhat-pds/README.md

 oc expose svc twitter-api
 ```

-This should create a route to http://twitter-api-operator-example.apps.couchbase.openshiftworkshop.com.
-Open this URL in your browser and you should see a message "Welcome to the Twitter Analytics API!".
+This should create a route to http://twitter-api-operator-example.apps.couchbase-<CLUSTER_ID>.openshiftworkshop.com.
+Open the URL http://twitter-api-operator-example.apps.couchbase-<CLUSTER_ID>.openshiftworkshop.com/tweetcount in your browser and you should see a number 0 in your browser.
+This is a simple API endpoint that returns the number of tweets ingested.

 #### Deploy the UI Service